Cameron Pace Group

 Cameron Pace Group is a 3D technology and production company based in Burbank, California.
 The company designs and manufactures camera equipment and software for 3D films.

 History

 Cameron Pace Group (CPG) was founded in 2011 by director James Cameron and cinematographer Vince Pace, ASC.
-Prior to the partnership with Cameron and subsequent rebranding, the company was known as PACE.
+Prior to the collaboration with Cameron and subsequent rebranding, the company was known as PACE.

 Cameron and Pace announced the formation of the new company at the 2011 National Association of Broadcasters (NAB) show in Las Vegas.

 The stated goal of the company was to increase the quality of 3D production for film, television, and advertising, while also lowering costs and simplifying the use of 3D technology by allowing filmmakers and broadcasters to shoot 3D and conventional 2D simultaneously.
-Cameron and Pace had worked together previously on several projects, including Titanic, Ghosts of the Abyss and Avatar.
+Cameron and Pace had collaborated together previously on several projects, including Titanic, Ghosts of the Abyss and Avatar.
 In this period, Pace, Cameron and Patrick Campbell (CPG's chief technology officer) developed the patented Fusion Camera System to allow for more precise control over the left and right “eyes” of two cameras mounted together for stereoscopic filming.
 Pace contends that the technology better “emulates the way human eyes perceive depth.”

 As of April, 2013, CPG (and PACE) had been involved in the production of 31 feature films and documentaries, and more than 300 television broadcasts.
 Its 3D technology was used on Avatar, Life of Pi and Hugo.
 All three films, which were shot in native 3D rather than being converted to 3D in post-production, have won the Academy Award for cinematography.
 CPG was also involved in the 3D production of Tron: Legacy, Resident Evil: Afterlife and U2 3D.
 As of April, 2013, CPG-supported films had earned more than $8.5 billion at the global box office.